 Spirited and playful, Romancing the Collection cleverly pairs historical pieces with contemporary art.
-Opening on Saturday 7 August, entry is free.
+Entry is free.

 Download more information on the artworks displayed within the exhibition here: